Danny Huston: Career

 Huston made his acting debut at the age of 12 in the George Kennedy-starring thriller film The "Human" Factor (1975).

 In 1988, Huston directed Mr. North, which was an adaptation of Thornton Wilder's Theophilus North.
 The film was produced by his father, who died before its completion.
 In 1995, Huston played Bartender #2 in Leaving Las Vegas and directed the film The Maddening.

 Huston was nominated for Best Male Performance at the Independent Spirit Awards in 2003 for his performance in the independent film Ivans Xtc.

 Huston appeared in Martin Scorsese's The Aviator.
 The ensemble cast was nominated for a 2004 SAG Award.
 In 2006, Huston received the Golden Satellite Award for Best Supporting Actor for his performance as Sandy Woodrow in Fernando Meirelles' The Constant Gardener.
 Huston starred in the Australian western The Proposition.

 Huston starred in Alpha Male and Oliver Parker's Fade to Black, in which he played Orson Welles.
 He starred in The Kreutzer Sonata, which premiered at the 2008 Edinburgh International Film Festival.

 His other film credits include Birth, Silver City, Marie Antoinette, The Number 23, The Kingdom, How to Lose Friends & Alienate People, and 30 Days of Night.
 He portrayed Samuel Adams in the award-winning HBO miniseries John Adams and Colonel William Stryker in X-Men Origins: Wolverine, a prequel to the original trilogy of X-Men films.

 Huston has been featured in Boogie Woogie, The Warrior's Way, Edge of Darkness, Clash of the Titans, Robin Hood, You Don't Know Jack, and Medallion.

-Huston played gangster Ben "The Butcher" Diamond on Mitch Glazer's Magic City, for which was nominated for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film in 2013.
+Huston played gangster Ben "The Butcher" Diamond on Mitch Glazer's Magic City, for which he was nominated for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film in 2013.
 He portrayed The Axeman in the FX thriller series American Horror Story: Coven and Massimo Dolcefino in American Horror Story: Freak Show.
 Huston starred as General Erich Ludendorff in the 2017 film Wonder Woman and as Wade Jennings in Angel Has Fallen.